BIGJRA/BIGJRA.github.io/reborn.md

     - Venoshock
     - Nasty Plot

 This is pretty brutal for a singles fight.
 For one, the team is entirely resistant to basically any way that you would want to try to use the field for your own gain due to Steel and Poison typings.
 With the field preventing hazard set up and an extremely strong Mega Lucario Bullet Punch to prevent any clever Trick Room sweeping, many of the usually good strategies are busted here.
-Earth Power, Drill Run, and High Horsepower are all Ground-type options that aren't weakened by this field if you want to try them.
+Earth Power, Drill Run, and High Horsepower are all Ground type options that aren't weakened by this field if you want to try them.

 Once you win, enter the New World Door to reach Distorted Space.